EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 title: EmptyCup Assignment
 ---

-_This assignment is for students applying for the internship starting Jan 2024._
+_This assignment is for students applying for the [internship](/academy/internship) starting Jan 2024._

 The assignment is a single mobile web page.
-This assignment is the only test in the selection process for the EmptyCup Internship starting January 2024.
+It is the only test in the selection process for the [EmptyCup Internship](/academy/internship/) starting January 2024.